garylirocks/quickrefs/microsoft-entra-id.markdown

 - Facebook
   - only for signing up through apps using self-service sign-up user flows
 - Any other third party IdP which supports SAML 2.0 or WS-Fed protocol.
-  - The target domain must not be DNS-verified on Azure AD
+  - The target domain must not be DNS-verified on Entra
   - Some attributes/claims are required in SAML response/token from IdP
   - The WS-Fed providers tested: AD FS, Shibboleth

 ### Cross-tenant access settings

-For any other AAD tenant, you could set
+For any other Entra tenant, you could set

 - Inbound access
   - B2B collaboration: